Socialist Party of Canada: Party manifesto and membership

 The SPC was structured as a network of local organizations, each conducting education and propaganda in their respective communities.
 Provincial-level executives coordinated these activities in British Columbia, Alberta, Ontario, Manitoba, and the Maritimes.
 The governing Dominion Executive Committee was headquartered in British Columbia and consisted almost entirely of BC residents.

 Although a national convention was never held, E.T.
 Kingsley was regarded as the movement's leader until about 1912.
 The foremost exponent of Impossibilism, Kingsley called for a social revolution to redistribute wealth through political organization, education, and propaganda.

 While the party's platform was Marxist, its membership was diverse.
 Besides Marxists, there were social democrats, militant trade unionists, and left-leaning federations of Ukrainians, Finns, Letts, and Jews.
 Ultimately, the varying factions did not coalesce and schisms occurred, including such breakaway formations as the Social Democratic Party of Canada and the Socialist Party of North America.

 Nevertheless, the SPC was Canada's third largest political party until the outbreak of the First World War.
-It also enjoyed some success at the provincial electoral level, with SPC deputies sponsoring legislation that addressed worker concerns such as health and safety.
+It also enjoyed some success at the provincial electoral level, with SPC deputies and elected members sponsoring legislation that addressed health, safety and other worker concerns.

-Electoral participation
+Provincial electoral participation

 The SPC was strongest in British Columbia where it won seats in the province's legislature from 1903 to 1912.
 In the provincial election of 1907, the SPC garnered over 5,000 votes.
-The apex was the 1909 election, when it collected over 11,000 votes — about 22 percent of the total ballots cast in the seats contested.
-During this period, the leadership of the Vancouver Trades and Labor Council were committed SPC members and these officials played a role in stymying efforts to establish a rival labour party.
-However, disappointing federal election results in 1911 and the resignation of the provincial house leader, J. H. Hawthornthwaite, over a land speculation scandal, precipitated a decline.
-The two SPC deputies elected in the 1912 election defected to the Liberals in 1914.
+The apex was the 1909 election, when it collected more than 11,000 votes — about 22 percent of the total votes cast in the seats contested and 11 percent overall.
+The SPC elected two in 1909 – James Hurst Hawthornthwaite and Parker Williams.

+During the 1903–1912 period, the leadership of the Vancouver Trades and Labor Council consisted of committed SPC members who also played a role in stymying efforts to establish a rival labour party.
+However, the party went into decline after disappointing federal election results in 1911 and the resignation of provincial house leader Hawthornthwaite, over his involvement in land speculation.
+The one SPC MLA elected in the 1912 election, Parker Williams, defected to the Liberal Party in 1914.

 In 1909, SPC member Charlie O'Brien was elected to the Alberta legislature.
+A speech on socialism he gave in the Legislature was transcribed and published as The Proletarian in Politics (1910).
+In the 1913 election, incumbent SPC MLA Charlie O'Brien and SPC members Alf Budden (author of "The Slave of the Farm"), Joe Knight, H.R.
+Burge, and Thomas Smith ran as candidates, all unsuccessfully.
+In the 1917 Alberta provincial campaign, Joe Knight, J. Reid, G. Paton, S.R.
+Keeling and H. Thomas ran as SPC candidates.
+None of them were elected.